Emotionally Composed, Cognitively Enhanced.

 The treatment program consisted of several strands:

-• ADHD was properly assessed and treated by a trusted professional in our network
+- ADHD was properly assessed and treated by a trusted professional we from our medical network

-• We trained him in emotional techniques to defeat anxiety and stress
+- We trained Jeremy in emotional techniques to defeat anxiety and stress and handle ADHD-led impulsivity

-This case took around 9 months to see to completion.
-The improvements were immensely pleasing to witness, for Jim, his team, and even his family:
+This coaching cycle took around 9 months to complete.
+The improvements were immensely pleasing for him, his team, and even his family:

 Based on a real case.